ibm-cloud-docs/vpc/hub-spoke-planning.md

       When the DNS hub and DNS-shared VPCs are in different accounts, a delegation process is required to create a service-to-service policy, allowing the DNSBinding service role from the DNS-shared VPC to the DNS-hub VPC.

-   * To change a DNS-shared VPC's DNS resolver to the custom resolver,  the authorized user must have an Operator role (minimum) on the DNS-shared VPC, and viewer role on the DNS-Hub VPC.
+   * To change a DNS-shared VPC's DNS resolver to the custom resolver,  the authorized user must have an Operator role (minimum) on the DNS-shared VPC, and viewer role on the DNS hub VPC.

 * Custom resolver authorized users on the hub VPC can operate the custom resolver independently.
 As a result, if the IP addresses of the custom resolver are updated, this automatically propagates to all delegated DNS-shared VPCs.